tldr-pages/tldr/pages/common/pabcnetcclear.md

 > Preprocess and compile PascalABC.NET source files.
 > More information: <http://pascalabc.net>.

-- Compile source file into executable:
+- Compile a source file into an executable with the same name:

 `pabcnetcclear {{source.pas}}`